alexwine36/Portfolio/apps/portfolio/content/projects/arcade/index.md

 ## The Problem
-There was not a bartop arcade.
+There wasn't a bartop arcade.

 ## The Solution
 Build a bartop arcade.